hossam26644/ebi-technical-test/2-Deployment/README.md

 ## 4. Automate the whole process, including deployment

  - Automating the devOps removes the pain of management a large number of services, and stops manual errors.
- - *Jenkins* can be used to automate application building, testing and containerization.
+ - Automation software can be used to automate application building, testing and containerization, as *Jenkins*.
- - *Ansible* can be used to automate application deployment, this includes deployment across different servers.
+ - Server configuration and management tools can be used to automate application deployment, this includes deployment across different servers, as *Ansible*
- - Automated scaling ensures on-the-run scaling of services.
+ - Automated scaling ensures on-the-run scaling of services containers.
- - *Kubernetes* for automated scaling and management of the services.
+ - *Kubernetes* can be used automated scaling and management of the services (Container Orchestration).
  &nbsp;
 # So how gene_suggest service would be deployed (a suggested workflow):

  - Code uploaded to a repository (Bitbucket, Github, .. )
  - *Jenkins* runs testing.
- - *Jenkins* containerize application, then calls *Ansible* plugin.
+ - *Jenkins* containerizes application, then calls *Ansible* plugin.
- - *Ansible* configures the server and deploy application.
+ - *Ansible* configures the server and deploys application.
  - Servers cluster may be managed by *Kubernetes* to ensure automated services management and scalability.

-> In this model, Ansible can do jenkins role and vise versa, meaning one tool can be enough, but the common usage of each was the reference in creating this workflow
+> In this model, *Ansible* can do *Jenkins* role and vise versa (Plugins exist), meaning one tool can be enough, but the common usage of each was the reference in creating this workflow

 <img align="center" src="https://github.com/hossam26644/ebi-technical-test/blob/master/2-Deployment/images/workflow.png">